tfausak/tfausak.github.io/_posts/2012-02-03-windows-phone-7-web-page-tiles.md

 ---
 layout: post
-title: Home Screen Tiles for Web Pages on Windows Phone 7
+title: Windows Phone 7 Web Page Tiles
 ---

 Adding a web page to the home screen of an iOS device uses a